SummaryRead the full fact sheet

 - tooth decay (especially the front teeth) – if the dummy is dipped in sugary substances such as honey or jam.

 Give your child the chance to stop their dummy habit when they are ready.
 Most children stop sucking habits between the ages of two and four, but you can start the process from around one year of age.
-If left too long the child becomes more attached and it may be harder to stop.
-Dummy use during play can also stop babbling which is important for speech development.
+If left too long the child can become more attached and it may be harder to stop.

 Avoid trying to stop dummy use suddenly, as it can lead to other oral habits such as thumb or finger sucking.